MichielCM/xsd2html2xml/README.md

     <td><a href="https://htmlpreview.github.io/?https://github.com/MichielCM/xsd2html2xml/blob/master/examples/namespaces-sample/form-filled.xhtml">form-filled.xhtml</a></td>
   </tr>
 </table>
-<p>*Please note that this example is not populated exactly right, because Github does not serve the XHTML with the correct mimetype.</p>
 <h2>FAQ</h2>
 <ul>
 <li><strong>Will this work with any XML schema?</strong><br />Yes, as long as you don't use the more esoteric elements of XSD, such as field or keygen.
 See the full list of supported tags above.</li>